cloudflare/cloudflare-docs/content/constellation/platform/runtimes.md

 Due to innovation in the AI space, there are various machine learning, AI tools and frameworks being improved or emerging.
 Constellation was designed to support multiple machine learning (ML) runtimes at its core.

 Our vision is to support multiple runtimes over time.
-Currently we only support the ONNX Runtime, but we are exploring and researching others.
+Currently, we only support the ONNX Runtime, but we are exploring and researching others.
 [XGBoost](https://xgboost.ai/) is in the final stages of testing.

 | <div style="width:50px">Key</div> | Name | Description |
 | ------- | ----- | -----|